mas-chat/mas/doc/MAS-client-API.md

 ADDMEMBERS
 ----------

-Add or update nicknames in window participant list.
+Add or update users in window participant list.

 ```JSON
 {